 touch button presses.
 A long press will adjust the time by three degrees and the temperature by 30 minutes, while a short press changes the time by one minute and the temperature by 0.1 degrees.
 The long and short presses take a little getting used to, and adjusting the temperature by such small increments can take a while, but the learning curve is quick and, overall, a very small price to pay for this low-cost sous vide.
 It is also worth noting that the attachment style is a large plastic clip.
 It has steps to ensure you have some control over the submergence level, but we prefer a screw clamp.
 If you are looking to break into the world of sous vide cooking and would still like to have enough money to buy a nice cut of meat after, the Keylitos is the perfect option.

-Read review: Keylitos Sous Vide Cooker
+Read more: Keylitos Sous Vide Cooker review

 Budget-Friendly with an App